Ihor Didenko: Biography

 Ihor Didenko was born in town Bila Tserkva, Kyiv Oblast.
 He studied in the city school number 17.
-In 1984-1993 Didenko was a student of Kyiv Polytechnic Institute, on the faculty of Device Construction.
-In 1991 became an intern with the Department of Enterprise Management in University of Valencia, Spain.
+In 1984-1993 Didenko was a student of Kyiv Polytechnic Institute, in the faculty of Device Construction.
+In 1991 he became an intern with the Department of Enterprise Management in University of Valencia, Spain.

-In 1995 became the director of the magazine Auto Photo Trade.
-In 1996 founded the magazine Autocentre.
+In 1995, he became the director of the magazine Auto Photo Trade.
+In 1996 Didenko founded the magazine Autocentre.
 Since 1997 has been publishing the weekly Autobazar.
-In 2003 started publishing licensed German and British magazines Auto Bild, T3, Digital Foto Camera.
+In 2003 he started publishing licensed German and British magazines Auto Bild, T3, Digital Foto Camera.

-In 2008 founded the TV channel First Automobile.
+In 2008 Didenko founded the TV channel First Automobile.
 Since 2010 has been the president of the Autocenter Media-Group, which included magazines Autocenter, Autobazar, Auto Bild, Motor News, Commercial Automobiles and the TV channel First Automobile.

 Didenko is supporting transparent competition in the Ukrainian automobile market for the support of which in 1999 he launched nationwide event Ukraine's Car of the Year and Ukraine's Best Driver.
 Didenko has worked with the Ukrainian Association of Press Publishers, and the World Newspaper Congress.